ggreer/geoff.greer.fm/miata/index.md

 [![What the trunk normally looks like](/photos/miata/thumbs/IMG_2335.JPG)](/photos/miata/IMG_2335.JPG) [![The trunk with the battery and jack revealed](/photos/miata/thumbs/IMG_2336.JPG)](/photos/miata/IMG_2336.JPG)

 The doors and trunk creaked when opening/closing, so I greased the hinges.
-The fire extinguisher in the trunk is mounted using my [3D printed fire extinguisher bracket]({% link 3d/fire-extinguisher-bracket/index.md %}).

 The windows were rather difficult to roll up/down, so I lubricated the window tracks.
 It's important to use a rubber-compatible lubricant on the front window channel.
 Silicone lubricant is probably best.